 People who are looking for Section 8 apartments need to look for one that accepts Section 8 vouchers and meet the housing quality standards, as set by the program.
 This means not all local areas will have the same standards and rules, since rental markets vary from city to city, and within different states.
 An example of a housing quality standard may be for an apartment to have reasonable rent, as compared to similar units in the market for that area.

-Local municipal bodies known as the Public Housing Authority determine the amounts of vouchers given on a case-by-case basis.
+The Public Housing Authority (PHA) determines the number of vouchers given on a case-by-case basis.
 Vouchers are only applicable to certain complexes that have been verified and inspected by the local Public Housing Authority.

-Because Housing Choice Vouchers are administered locally, there is not any single defined national standard for selecting section 8 apartments voucher recipients.
-Instead, eligibility is based on local median income levels and housing costs.
+Because Housing Choice Vouchers are administered locally, there isn't a single defined national standard for how Section 8 voucher recipients are chosen.
+Generally, eligibility is based on local median income levels and housing costs.

-Other eligibility requirements pertain to previous rental history, citizenship status and criminal record history.
+Other eligibility requirements pertain to previous rental history (i.e. evictions), citizenship status and criminal record history.
 Those guidelines include: